Dr. Andreas Groehn’s practice focuses on antitrust and intellectual property, as well as strategy issues in network industries.

 Industry Experience

-Credit cards, banking, finance, insurance, energy, sustainable energy, biofuels, chemicals, medical devices, healthcare, retail, food and beverages, grocery, consumer goods, betting industry, software industry, construction, logistics, airlines, air cargo, agriculture, food processing, education, renewable energy, pharmaceuticals, media, manufacturing, online media, mobile phones, automotive, electronics, mining, waste removal
+Credit cards, banking, finance, insurance, energy, sustainable energy, biofuels, chemicals, medical devices, health care, retail, food and beverages, grocery, consumer goods, consumer electronics, betting industry, software industry, industrial gas, interchange fees, construction materials, logistics, airlines, air cargo, agriculture, food processing, education, renewable energy, pharmaceuticals, media, manufacturing, online media, mobile phones, mobile networks, TV cable, automotive, electronics, mining, waste removal, white goods, internet, online, pharmaceuticals, government, public sector, network industries

 Methodologies

-Econometric analysis, merger simulation, market simulation, modeling, microeconomics, economic theory, analysis of big data, economic impact assessment, input-output models, damage assessment, lost profit analysis, profit disgorgement, surveys, focus groups, panel data, Nielsen scanner data, monitoring trustee
+Analytics, auction data, econometric analysis, estimating diversion rates, merger simulation, market simulation, modeling, microeconomics, macroeconomics, international trade, economic theory, analysis of big data, economic impact assessment, CGE models, input-output models, damage assessment, lost profit analysis, profit disgorgement, surveys, focus groups, panel data, surveys, patent analysis, false advertising, false claims, class action, class certification, scanner data, “significant impediment of effective competition” (SIEC) test, discounted cash flow, DCF, business valuation, game theory, pricing, forecasting, machine learning, wage discrimination, likelihood of confusion, patent damages, conjoint analysis, Monte Carlo simulation

 Employment History